Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots: Foundation

 \section{Foundation}

-Symphony is an advantage based transitional-policy deterministic Actor-Critic algorithm with a limited\footnote{The parametric standard deviation of $1/e$ scales Standard Gaussian noise's range to [-1, 1]} Normal Gaussian noise ($\epsilon \sim a_{max}*1/e*\mathcal{N}(0.0,\,1.0)$, where $\mathcal{N} \in [-e, e]$) added to produced actions $a$.
+The Symphony is an advantage based transitional-policy deterministic Actor-Critic algorithm with limited\footnote{The parametric standard deviation of $1/e$ scales Standard Gaussian noise's range to [-1, 1]} Normal Gaussian noise ($\epsilon \sim a_{max}*1/e*\mathcal{N}(0.0,\,1.0)$, where $\mathcal{N} \in [-e, e]$) added to output actions $a$.

-Symphony increases Temporal Advantage (TA) or plain difference between a currently predicted target Q value and exponential weighted moving average\footnote{the exponential weighted moving average of Q target value has some resembles with Approximate Value Function, though the latter uses return traces R for the average $Q_\pi(s,a)= (1-\gamma) R_t(s,a) + \gamma \, V(s_t|\psi)$}\cite{Roberts01081959} of target Q values (copy of Q values, $Q^*$, detached from the gradient computation) with heuristic $\alpha=0.5..0.7$.
+Symphony increases Temporal Advantage (TA) or plain difference between a currently predicted target Q value and exponential weighted moving average\footnote{the exponential weighted moving average of Q target value has some resemblance to the Approximate Value Function, though the latter uses the return traces R for the average $Q_\pi(s,a)= (1-\gamma) R_t(s,a) + \gamma \, V(s_t|\psi)$}\cite{Roberts01081959} of target Q values (copy of Q values, $Q^*$, detached from the gradient computation) with heuristic $\alpha=0.5..0.7$.

 The Symphony's Objective Function can be expressed as:

 where $Q_{T} = \alpha \: \bar{Q}_{T-1} + (1-\alpha) \: Q^*_{target}$.

 \;